noprompt/garden/README.md

 "body{font-size:16px}"
 ```

-First you'll notice the use of the `css` macro.
-This macro takes an optional
+First you'll notice the use of the `css` function.
+This function takes
-map of compiler flags, any number of rules, and returns a string of compiled
+an optional map of compiler flags, any number of rules, and returns a
-CSS.
-We'll start off by discussing rules then follow up with declarations and
+string of compiled CSS.
+We'll start off by discussing rules then
-Garden's unit utilities.
-Then we'll demonstrate the use of compiler flags.
+follow up with declarations and Garden's other utilities.
+Then we'll
+demonstrate the use of compiler flags.

 ### Rules